 We do both a first pass critique (creative review, including feedback on story clarity and voice) and a second pass finalization (professional editing for originality, completeness, engagement, delivery, and plagiarism checks) for one low price.

-will review your essay during the first pass to replicate the environment of a college admissions team.
+Two creative writers will review your essay during the first pass to replicate the environment of a college admissions team.
 [An exception is the resume review which only includes one final pass].

-First Pass: We will provide you with genuine feedback on the creative and intellectual structure of your essay.
-Essays should be deeply personal experiences, with specific and concrete instances supporting your narrative.
+deeply personal experiences, with specific and concrete instances supporting your narrative.
 A good essay should reflect - meaning it should show what you learned and how you intend to apply your experiences, even if subtle.
 Duke University says that its admissions officers review submissions “primarily to understand the student’s lived experience."
 We will provide you with pointed, actionable tips and comments so that your essay enlivens your personal story.
+Standard time for first pass: 48 hours.
+Second Pass: During the second pass, you will send us your revised essay (that is, after incorporating our first pass comments) to

 We will, however, not provide a creative critique of your essay's underlying idea, as we did during the first pass.
 We will also not validate or check that our first pass feedback was incorporated into the revised essay submission.
 Forcing students to accept our input would be tantamount to our ghostwriting the essay.